Mr.Keynes and the... Complexity! A suggested model for the General Theory: The kcx model

-where $v_{h,j}$ coefficients of firms for each k-good $j$, intended as explained above, are random variables drawn from the interval $(0,1)$, with $\sum_{j} v_{h,j}=1$, $\forall h$ firms. \item[c)] The assessment of costs: cost functions. <<The amount paid out by the entrepreneur to the other factors of production in return for their services, which from their point of view is their income, we will call the factor cost of A>> (\gt, p.$53$).
+where $v_{h,j}$ coefficients are defined as explained above and $\sum_{j} v_{h,j}=1$, $\forall h$ firms.
+The labour force is then modelled as homogeneous and applied to decreasing returns technologies on hourly basis ($8$ hours per day), with $z_{i,\mathcal{L}}=\bar{z}_{\mathcal{L}}$ for all persons. <<We subsume, so to speak, the non-homogeneity of equally remunerated labour units in the equipment, which we regard as less and less adapted to employ the available labour units as output increases, instead of regarding the available labour units as less and less adapted to use a homogeneous capital equipment.>> (\gt, pp.$41$-$42$). \item[c)] The cost functions. <<The amount paid out by the entrepreneur to the other factors of production in return for their services, which from their point of view is their income, we will call the factor cost of A>> (\gt, p.$53$).
 Whereas, <<an entrepreneur's user cost is by definition equal to $A_1+(G'-B')-G$, where $A_1$ is the amount of our entrepreneur's purchases from other entrepreneurs, $G$ the actual value of his capital equipment at the end of the period, and $G'$ the value it might have had at the end of the period if he had refrained from using it and had spent the optimum sum $B'$ on its maintenance and improvement>> (\gt, p.$66$). <<The sum of the factor cost $F$ and the user cost $U$ we shall call the prime cost of the output $A$>> (\gt, p.$53$).
-Thus, while the factor cost refers to the cost of labour and of natural resources, the concept of user cost is wider and covers all costs of factors of production bought from other firms plus the cost of the depreciation, as it can occur with or without using the capital equipment.
-Keynes described two further costs: the \textit{supplementary cost}, i.e., <<the depreciation of the equipment, which is involuntary but not unexpected, i.e., the excess of the expected depreciation over the user cost>> (\gt, p.$56$); and the \textit{windfall loss}, i.e., <<the change in the value of the equipment, due to unforeseen changes in market values, exceptional obsolescence or destruction by catastrophe, which is both involuntary and --in a broad sense-- unforeseen>> (\gt, p.$57$).
-All further costs would be introduced as rectifying random values; therefore, they will be implicitly assumed in the above described computations, without adding redundant elements to the model.
-Thus, the prime cost of firm $h$, at time $t$, is computed as:
+In the \kcx, dropping the depreciation, the prime cost of firm $h$, at time $t$, is defined as: